ThewBear/awesome-thew/web.md

 [Best FREE Compilation of Graphic Design, Web dev, UI/UX Resources.](https://dev.to/exwhyzed0/best-free-compilation-of-graphic-design-web-dev-ui-ux-resources-471c) - exwhyzed0's post on dev.to

 [Ultimate Resources for Front-End Development in 2021 + Giveaway⚡](https://dev.to/rahxuls/free-ultimate-resources-for-front-end-development-in-2021-giveaway-3838) - rahxuls's post on dev.to

+[4 awesome javascript projects worthy of your collection](https://dev.to/lindelof/4-awesome-javascript-projects-worthy-of-your-collection-53fi) - lindelof's post on dev.to

 ## React